Cthloveross/CSE590-04-final-project/README.md

 # GameBoost - CS2 Services Marketplace (Nuxt 3 + MongoDB Atlas)

-A **CS2 game services marketplace** where authenticated users can browse listings, bid on auctions, and purchase boosting/coaching services.
+A **CS2 game services marketplace** with **CI/CD pipeline** where authenticated users can browse listings, bid on auctions, and purchase boosting/coaching services.
 Sellers can create and manage their own listings.
 Built with Nuxt 3 + Tailwind on the client, Nitro APIs backed by MongoDB/Mongoose, Zod validation, JWT auth with **OAuth (Google & GitHub)**, and Pinia stores that run during SSR.

-> **TL;DR** – Full-featured marketplace with OAuth login, role-based access control (buyer/seller/admin), shopping cart, and auction system.
+> **TL;DR** – Full-featured marketplace with OAuth login, role-based access control (buyer/seller/admin), shopping cart, auction system, and automated CI/CD with GitHub Actions.

 ## ✅ Features Implemented